MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/fsrm/fsrm-overview.md

 3. Open Registry Editor, for example, by typing `regedit` in the same PowerShell session.
 4. Navigate to the following key: **HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\SrmSvc\Settings**
-5. To optionally skip change journal creation for the entire server:
+5. To optionally skip change journal creation for the entire server (skip this step if you want to disable it only on specific volumes):
     1. Right-click the **Settings** key and then select **New** > **DWORD (32-bit) Value**.
     1. Name the value `SkipUSNCreationForSystem`.
     1. Set the value to  **1** (in hexidecimal).